Fast Reconfiguration for Programmable Matter: Supply and demand

 If a particle $p$ holding a bubble~$b$ wants to move $b$ to a neighboring particle $q$, $p$ can only do so if $q$ is contracted.
 Then, $p$ initiates a pull operation, and thereby transfers $b$ and its corresponding values to $q$.
 Thus the particles are pulled in the direction of a demand root, but the bubbles travel along $S$ from a demand root towards the supply.

 A supply component may become empty before all bubbles moving towards it are resolved.
 In this case, the particles of $S$ have to move the bubbles back up the graph.
-Particles do not have sufficient memory capacity to store which specific demand root bubbles came from.
+Particles do not have sufficient memory to store which specific demand root bubbles came from.
 However, because of the first supply graph property, every demand root has a connection to the remaining supply.
-While it is moved back up along $S$, as soon as there is a different path towards some other supply root, it is moved into that path.
-The edges connecting to the now empty supply are deleted from $S$ as soon as the bubble is passed backwards.
+While a bubble is moved back up along $S$, as soon as there is a different path towards some other supply root, it is moved into that path.
+Then, the edges connecting to the now empty supply are deleted from $S$.
 Moreover, other edges that now point to empty supply or to deleted edges are themselves deleted from $S$.
 As the initial and target shapes have the same size, the total number of bubbles equals the number of supply particles.
 Therefore, once all bubbles are resolved, the reconfiguration problem is solved.

-In the remainder of the paper, with a slight abuse of notation and for ease of presentation, we may say ``a bubble activates'' or ``a bubble moves''.
+In the remainder of the paper we may say ``a bubble activates'' or ``a bubble moves''.
 By this we imply that ``a particle holding a bubble activates'' or ``a particle holding a bubble moves the bubble to a neighboring particle by activating a pull handover''.